ecmwf/earthkit-plots-test-images/README.md

 This repository contains baseline images for the visual regression testing of [earthkit-plots](https://github.com/ecmwf/earthkit-plots).
 These images serve as reference points to ensure that plot generation remains consistent across code changes and releases.

+This repository is automatically cloned and used by the earthkit-plots testing suite.
+Most users don't need to interact with this repository directly.

 ## Purpose

-The baseline images in this repository are used by the earthkit-plots CI pipeline to:
+The baseline images in this repository are used by the earthkit-plots CI pipeline to perform:

 - **Visual regression testing**: Compare newly generated plots against established baselines
 - **Quality assurance**: Detect unintended changes in plot appearance